What is infinite banking?

 The infinite banking concept is designed around a whole life insurance policy that experiences a guaranteed rate of growth, plus potential dividends as the insured makes their premium payments.

-The policyholder can borrow from their whole life insurance policy and enter into a private contract with their insurance company that will allow them to take out a policy loan.
-If you decide to pay back the loan, it is then repaid back to the policy, avoiding many of the fees, credit checks and taxes of traditional loans.
+The policyholder can borrow from the “cash value” that their whole life insurance policy has accrued and enter into a private contract with their insurance company that will allow them to take out a policy loan.
+The cash value is able to grow through various investments in stocks bonds or mutual funds.
+If you decide to pay back the policy loan, it is then repaid back to the policy, avoiding many of the fees, checks and taxes of traditional loans.

 Infinite banking can be a useful financial strategy for people looking to build wealth and reduce the amount of money spent on third-party fees and taxes.
 Here are some benefits of the strategy.